jb-tester/spring-property-sources/HELP.md

-# Properties and placeholders in @PropertySource, @TestPropertySource, @SpringBootTest
+# Properties and placeholders in @PropertySource, @TestPropertySource, @SpringBootTest, @DynamicPropertSource